papatohu/docs/Usecase_new/NASAPictureTile.md

 # 1 NASA Picture

-The user can the NASA Picture of the day in an tile.
+The user can see the NASA Picture of the day in an tile.

 ## 1.1 Brief Description